faro7ah/data-modeling-project-DEND/README.md

-# Data modeling with Postgres
+# Data modeling with Postgres:

 In this project, we will apply what we've applied to data modeling with Postgres and build an ETL pipeline using Python.
 To complete this project, we will need to define fact and dimension tables for a star schema for a particular analytic focus, and write an ETL pipeline that transfers data from files in two local directories into these tables in Postgres by Python and SQL.